 Waldwipfelweg (Upside Down House and Nature Park)

 This nature park is a children’s (and children at heart) delight!
 Explore the upside down house that will have everyone giggling and everyone on Facebook totally bewildered!
-Take a walk up in the trees or stroll along the forest floor in the nature section and enjoy the great cafe.

 Only a few hours drive from several of the Army posts in Bavaria is this gem of a lake!
 There are water sports, beaches, snack shops and restaurants; all perfect for a day out on the water.